Alex Murdaugh arranged for a man to kill him in a conspiracy to collect $10 million in life insurance for his son, authorities say – KION546

 Alex Murdaugh arranged for a man to kill him in a conspiracy to collect $10 million in life insurance for his son, authorities say

-Curtis Edward Smith, 61, of Colleton County has been charged with assisted suicide; conspiracy to commit insurance fraud; pointing and presenting a firearm; and assault and battery of a high and aggravated nature, according to a South Carolina Law Enforcement Division.

-According to the affidavit filed to support the charges, Murdaugh allegedly conspired with Smith in the shooting on September 4, providing him with the firearm and instructing Smith to shoot him in the head.

-The purpose, according to the affidavit, was for Smith to kill Murdaugh so that his son could collect a life insurance payout of approximately $10 million.
+A prominent South Carolina lawyer whose wife and son were shot and killed three months ago arranged for a man to kill him so that his surviving son could collect a life insurance payout of about $10 million, authorities and his attorney said.

-Murdaugh, who survived the shooting, admitted to the scheme on Monday, the affidavit said.
-On Tuesday, Smith admitted to being present at the shooting of Murdaugh and to disposing of the firearm, the affidavit said.
+Alex Murdaugh, 53, was shot in the head on September 4 but survived.
+He admitted to the fraud scheme on Monday, according to an affidavit to support charges against the alleged gunman, 61-year-old Curtis Edward Smith.

-Murdaugh is described as a co-defendant in the affidavit, although no charges have been announced against the 53-year-old attorney.
+Murdaugh, an attorney, is described as a co-defendant in the affidavit, though no charges have been announced against him.

-SLED said additional charges are expected in the case.
-Smith has also been charged with the distribution of methamphetamine and possession of marijuana, according to SLED.
+On NBC’s “Today” on Wednesday, Murdaugh’s attorney Dick Harpootlian acknowledged the scheme, saying his client was in a “massive depression” due to the deaths of his wife, son and elderly father, as well as his struggles with opioid addiction.
+Murdaugh contacted authorities to admit to the conspiracy, Harpootlian said.

+In a statement to CNN, attorneys Harpootlian and Jim Griffin said their client “is not without fault” but added “his life has been devastated by an opioid addiction.”

 “Alex pulled over after seeing a low tire indicator light.
 A male driver in a blue pick-up asked him if he had car troubles, as soon as Alex replied, he was shot,” the statement said.

-Murdaugh is a member of a very well-known family in legal circles in South Carolina.
-The Murdaugh family has had three generations serve as the 14th Circuit Solicitor, which leads prosecutions for Allendale, Beaufort, Colleton, Hampton and Jasper counties in the southern part of South Carolina.

-More recently, they have been embroiled in a series of bloody tragedies — including the fatal shootings of Murdaugh’s wife and son Margaret and Paul in June.

-The day before the shooting incident, Murdaugh had resigned from the law firm Peters, Murdaugh, Parker, Eltzroth & Detrick (PMPED), according to the firm.
+The day before the shooting incident, Murdaugh had resigned from Peters, Murdaugh, Parker, Eltzroth & Detrick (PMPED), according to the firm.

 Days later, the firm said Murdaugh’s resignation came “after the discovery by PMPED that Alex misappropriated funds in violation of PMPED standards and policies.”